subsquid-quests/ens-subgraph-migration/README.md

 - Insturctions how to run the squid locally
 - Sample Squid queries and the corresponding Subgraph queries

 The code should be well documented.
-The judges will access:
+The judges will assess:

 - In-line commends where necessary
 - Clarity of the code